WebGameLinux/synctool/doc/chapter5.md

 5.4 Do not manage the master node
 ---------------------------------
 It is recommended that you do not manage the master node with synctool.
+Although synctool does support it, it is still considered _non_ best practice.
 The reason is that it makes things more complicated when you choose to put the configuration of your master node under control of synctool.

 Why is this?
 It is mainly because synctool by default works on 'all' nodes, and for some reason it is unnatural when 'all' includes the master node too.